 “Cobbles” means rock fragments 76 mm or larger using the USDA soil classification systems.

+“CWSRF” means the Clean Water State Revolving Fund.

 “Dispersal system” means a leach field, seepage pit, mound, at-grade, subsurface drip field, evapotranspiration and infiltration bed, or other type of system for final wastewater treatment and subsurface discharge.

 “Domestic wastewater” means wastewater with a measured strength less then high- strength wastewater and is the type of wastewater normally discharged from, or similar to, that discharged from plumbing fixtures, appliances and other household devices including, but not limited to toilets, bathtubs, showers, laundry facilities, dishwashing facilities, and garbage disposals.
+Domestic wastewater includes wastewater normally discharged from residential dwelling units, including accessory dwelling units.
 Domestic wastewater may include wastewater from commercial buildings such as office buildings, retail stores, and some restaurants, or from industrial facilities where the domestic wastewater is segregated from the industrial wastewater.
 Domestic wastewater may include incidental RV holding tank dumping but does not include wastewater consisting of a significant portion of RV holding tank wastewater such as at RV dump stations.
 Domestic wastewater does not include wastewater from industrial processes.

 “Dump Station” means a facility intended to receive the discharge of wastewater from a holding tank installed on a recreational vehicle.
 A dump station does not include a full hook-up sewer connection similar to those used at a recreational vehicle park.